RonnyFalconeri/projectU_frontend/README.md

   - Time when the project was finished
   - Tasks (zero or many)

+Once a project is not in the state "initiated" anymore it cannot go back to "initiated".

 ### What is a Task
 A task is kind of a "small project".
 A project can have zero or many tasks.
 They split up the projects process into smaller and maintainable chunks.
 Tasks resemble a to do list for a project in order to reach its goal.